UmaArunachalam8/Bandits.jl/doc/SLIDING-WINDOW-UCB.md

-# SKIDING WINDOW UCB ALGORITHM
+# SLIDING WINDOW UCB ALGORITHM
 This algorithm involves two parameters τ and ξ, is based on Algorithm3,Moulines, E., & Paristech, T. (2008).
 On Upper-Confidence Bound Policies for Non-Stationary Bandit Problems. arXiv Preprint, (2008), 1–24.

 ## Parameters